The Corporate Transparency Act (signed into law on January 1,...

 In re Estate of Haverstick, 2021 Ark.
 233, 635 S.W.3d 482:

-In Haverstick, two sons contested the validity of their father’s will alleging his wife had unduly influenced him to dilute their share of an annuity devised under the will.
+In Estate of Haverstick, two sons contested the validity of their father’s will alleging his wife had unduly influenced him to dilute their share of an annuity devised under the will.
 The Circuit Court found that the will was valid.
 The Arkansas Court of Appeals upheld this decision, and the case was subsequently appealed to the Arkansas Supreme Court.

 The sons claimed that the Circuit Court had erred in finding that the will was valid.
 More specifically, they claimed the Circuit Court improperly placed the burden of proof on them by finding that their father and his wife did not have a confidential relationship.
 In analyzing the facts, the Arkansas Supreme Court stated that the couple’s marriage and a power of attorney gave rise to a confidential relationship and found that the lower court clearly erred on this issue.
 However, the Supreme Court ultimately came to the same result because the same testimony would have been heard, and the testimony supported a finding of no undue influence.
 The testimony supported a finding that it was the father’s informed decision to change his will, and no evidence of lack of capacity was presented.